Dear Parents and Carers

 We know that this is a troubling time and that many of you are feeling anxious about COVID-19.
 The safety and wellbeing of all children and staff at Overdale Infant School is of the utmost importance to us.
 We want to reassure you that we are staying up-to-date with Government and Local Authority guidance and ensuring we follow all recommended measures.

 On this page, you will find all the information we have currently shared regarding the ongoing pandemic.
 There are links to the current guidance and resources to support your child if they are feeling worried about the coronavirus.
-We are reviewing the situation daily and taking on board any relevant Government advice.
-This page will be updated each day by 8pm as of 17th March 2020.
+We are reviewing the situation constantly and taking on board any relevant Government advice.

 A coronavirus is a type of virus.
 As a group, coronaviruses are common across the world.
 COVID-19 is a new strain of coronavirus first identified in Wuhan City, China in January 2020.